-Serving at the club for over nine years, Sharon has previously been both Head of Marketing and Head of Customer Service but followed a different path last season and became Palace’s driven Director of Operations.
+Serving at the club for over nine years, Sharon has previously been both Head of Marketing and Head of Customer Service but followed a different path in 2018/19 and became Palace’s driven Director of Operations.
 Her new, broad remit is truly unrelenting and covers everything from overseeing hundreds of matchday staff to managing structural issues in a 95-year-old warren of corrugated iron.

 Sharon is fully aware that her job isn't complete, and will be working every month throughout the season to update the concourse, stadium and general facilities.
-However, returning to the Eagles’ home ground for the Hertha Berlin friendly this Saturday, fans will certainly notice a host of improvements across the stadium - some of which can be found here.
-But it’s not just the eye-catching new designs on concourses and beyond that Sharon and the team have arranged over summer.
+However, returning to the Eagles’ home ground for the Hertha Berlin friendly at the start of 19/20, fans certainly noticed a host of improvements across the stadium - some of which can be found here.

 “A lot of people will know there’s a leak in the Holmesdale and that’s been there for four, five, six or seven years and ultimately we just had to stop complaining about it and get it fixed,” Sharon explained.
 “It’s not as simple as getting a ladder up there, we had to look at how we were going to get a team of people up on the roof safely.